Deportivo Riestra: Current events

+The season once again concluded in the round of 16, this time with a defeat to Barracas Central.

+Deportivo Riestra finished sixth in the aggregate table, which secured qualification for the 2026 Copa Sudamericana, marking the club’s first-ever appearance in international competition.

 Playing kit

 Deportivo Riestra's kit has traditionally been black and white vertical stripes, aligned with the club's colours, which were taken from the ancient El Trueno (Spanish for The Thunder) team, who lent old kits to Riestra in their beginnings.
 Starting in 2012, with the arrival of a new sponsor, Riestra wears black shirts with white details.